 Calgary, Alberta’s Aaron Mercer.

-With a qualification from one of the aforementioned Bulls Gone Wild events on April 21st, 2022 and a new knee, Mercer is back in a big way.
+With a qualification from the April 21st Bulls Gone Wild event and a new knee, Mercer is back in a big way.

 “That was my first one back since my knee surgery, since June 25, 2021,” Mercer said.
 “I broke my tibia plateau and split my shin.
 I got thrown into a set of metal chutes in Reno.
 I went straight into it with my leg and jammed my femur.
 They had to bone graph a bunch of shit onto my knee and I’ve got a whole new metal bracket on the outside of my right knee.”